 An indoor, year-round marketplace where residents and visitors can find fresh, seasonal food from local farmers, fishers, and food entrepreneurs.
 Dine-in or shop for produce, meat and poultry, eggs, dairy, fish, bread and baked goods, beverages, and specialty and prepared foods.
 Visit for kids activities, cooking demos, classes, events, and fresh food all year long.

-Celebrating craft beverage culture, "The Yard" is Trolley Barn's Beer Garden nestled in its very own park with more than 9,500 square feet of outdoor garden area, vast open-air seating, an inviting covered pavilion and a large game area complete with Cornhole. - The Yard is currently open on Thursdays during construction to the Two River's Tap Room.
+Celebrating craft beverage culture, "The Yard" is Trolley Barn's Wine, Beer, & Spirit Garden nestled in its very own park with more than 9,500 square feet of outdoor garden area, vast open-air seating, an inviting covered pavilion and a large game area complete with Cornhole. - The Yard is currently open on Thursdays during construction to the Two River's Tap Room.
 (Open Thursday - Sunday starting August 29th)

 Black River Farms is a Lehigh Valley vineyard and winery owned and operated by Andrew and Kris Warner.
 Blessed with rich and productive soils that assist us in growing grapes of the highest quality, we are proud to share the final product, our flavorful wines.
 We are so happy to offer their relaxed, rustic tasting area to Trolley Barn guests.